csegames/CSE-UI/README.md

-patcher\    -- Client Patcher UI web\        -- Website projects tools\      -- Tools to assist with development shared\     -- Contains shared items that are used within multiple categories (ie. web & patcher & in-game)
+patcher\    -- Client Patcher UI web\        -- Website projects tools\      -- Tools to assist with development widgets\    -- Standalone projects that are built to be shared and used within multiple other projects or externally.
+These widgets are published to the CU Private Registry. shared\     -- Contains shared items that are used within multiple categories (ie. web & patcher & in-game)
   | components\     -- React components that have no session state / do not use redux, can contain sub-components
-  | widgets\        -- React components that have session state, use redux, can contain child widgets and child components

 ```